 My main interests are in analysis and calculus of variations.

-Specifically, my research focuses on the critical points of functionals involving the L-infinity norm of the curvature of geometric objects, such as curves in Riemannian manifolds with prescribed length and boundary data.
+Specifically, my research focuses on the critical points and minimisers of functionals involving the L-infinity norm of the curvature of geometric objects.
+For example, we could consider the curvature of curves in Riemannian manifolds with prescribed length and boundary data (minimisers are known as "infinity-elastica"), or the mean curvature of surfaces immersed in R^3 ("infinity-Willmore surfaces").

 My PhD supervisor is Professor Roger Moser.